kitao/pyxel/README.md

 <img src="pyxel/editor/screenshots/sound_music_editor.gif" width="48%">
 </a>

-The specifications of the gaming console and APIs for Pyxel are referring to awesome [PICO-8](https://www.lexaloffle.com/pico-8.php) and [TIC-80](https://tic.computer/).
+The specifications of Pyxel are referring to awesome [PICO-8](https://www.lexaloffle.com/pico-8.php) and [TIC-80](https://tic.computer/).

 Pyxel is open source and free to use.
 Let's start making a retro game with Pyxel!

 ## Specifications

 - Run on Windows, Mac, and Linux
-- Code writing with Python3
+- Programming with Python
-- Fixed 16 color palette
+- 16 color palette
 - 256x256 sized 3 image banks
 - 256x256 sized 8 tilemaps
 - 4 channels with 64 definable sounds